adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 ## Is this hard to learn?

-No. This book can be read in less than 20 minutes which includes the rationale behind the approach.
+No. You can read this in under 20 minutes which includes the rationale behind the approach.
 Implementing it takes less than a minute.